[Apple Macintosh before System 7]

 The earliest references to "Macintosh System Software" are in the Read Me documents on the System 4.0 Finder 5.4 and System 4.1 Finder 5.5 disks.
 The first named and numbered release was Macintosh System Software 5.0 (System 4.2 Finder 6.0).
 For more details on these developments, see my notes on software releases.

-This unfortunate numbering scheme was passed along on subsequent Apple Developer Group (and other) releases throughout the 1990s.
+The flaws in this archive were never corrected and were passed along on subsequent Apple Developer Group releases throughout the 1990s.
 For example, the Apple Legacy Recovery CD (May 1998) includes disk images for early "System" versions numbered "System 1.0" and "System 2.0.1".
 In fact, these are System 3.2 Finder 5.3 and System 4.1 Finder 5.5.
-This is a problem.
-For example, it treats Apple's official recommended software for the original Macintosh (128K), System 2.0 Finder 4.1, as a beta release.
-Perhaps, if the "0.x" numbering scheme used on the CDs werealigned with the early history of Mac Software, then it could be useful, with 0.1 as System 1.0; 0.3 as System 1.1; 0.5 as System 2.0; 0.7 as System 2.1; 0.9 as System 3.0; with Systems 3.1 and 3.1.1 as 0.9.1 and 0.9.1.1 (neither of which was ever released as a System disk).
-But it is not aligned, it has multiple errors, as anyone with access to these disk images can attest.
+Perhaps, if the "0.x" numbering scheme used on the CDs were aligned with the early history of Mac Software, then it could be useful.
+But it is not aligned.
 To see why this is a problem, you just have to look at the Knowledge Base.

 How did this scheme come about?
 Apple started using version numbers on Macintosh disks in January 1986.
 You can see them by selecting the disk or mounted disk image in the Finder and using File > Get Info to view the comments.
 They were the version number of the named disk.
 They were also used on the labels of the update disks Apple sent to dealers (an example is shown below), to distinguish between them.
 Apple Developer Group and/or Dogcow Productions used these disk version numbers as "System Software" version numbers.
 Looking at the disk version numbers (in parentheses below), you can see how they came to result in the problems on the developer CDs and the errors in the Knowledge Base.